-1/3 cup melted virgin coconut oil (or butter or vegetable oil)
+1/3 cup melted virgin coconut oil or 5 tablespoons melted butter

 1/2 teaspoon vanilla extract

 In a medium bowl, whisk together the dry ingredients (flour, baking powder, salt, and sugar).

 In a separate bowl, whisk together the wet ingredients (egg, coconut milk, coconut oil and vanilla extract).